D0man/nanodegree-arcade-game/README.md

 # Game instruction

 Your task is to help the poor little creature get into the water.
-I am looking for pestes carefully wishing to end his life.
-Use the arrows to control the character, run between opponents' legs and score as many points as possible.
-Sometimes, the cut-offs may appear slower sometimes, faster, but they will definitely appear.
-Be fast, if you lose, you can jam again by pressing space.
+Be careful looking for pestes wishing to end his life.
+Use the arrows to control the character, run between opponents legs and score as many points as possible.
+Sometimes eniemies may appear slower sometimes faster, but they will definitely appear.
+Be fast, if you lose, you can start again by pressing space.

 ### How to start
 Just clone,download repo and run index.html file.
 Yo can also try online demo https://d0man.github.io/nanodegree-arcade-game/